Get an instant quote

 quotations

-Casting and machining are two of the most popular methods for producing metal parts.
+Casting and Machining are two of the most popular methods for producing metal parts.
 What’s the best way to make metal parts?
 In this article, we’ll explain how each process works, compare them, and discuss scenarios in which one method might be better suited than the other.

 What is Casting?

 Metal Casting is a formative manufacturing process that involves creating a mould (or die, in some cases) to make a part.
 First, a mould is created; molten metal is then poured into the mould and allowed to cool and solidify completely to form the desired shape.
 There are many different metal casting techniques that can be used depending on the material choice, part size, complexity and various other considerations.
-Some of the most popular casting methods include die casting, sand casting, and investment casting.
+Some of the most popular casting methods include die casting, sand casting and investment casting.

 Example of Steel Moulds Used in Die Casting